We’re here to help.

 consult the Syracuse University Course Catalog for complete program requirements and offerings.

-Any 500, 600 or 700 level PAI course is eligible for dual credit, excluding 752: MPA Workshop and 753: Policy Leadership, which together constitute the capstone experience required for the M.P.A., will not be open to undergraduate students who have not fully matriculated into the M.P.A. program.
+Any 500-, 600- or 700-level PAI course is eligible for dual credit, excluding 752: M.P.A.
+Workshop and PAI 753: Policy Leadership, which together constitute the capstone experience required for the M.P.A., and will not be open to undergraduate students who have not fully matriculated into the M.P.A. program.

 Sample Plan of Study

-Below is a sample plan of study that would allow a student to complete the B.A. and M.P.A. degrees in five years.
-The plan assumes that a student would complete between 9 and 12 credit hours that would count towards both the bachelor’s and M.P.A.
+Below is a sample plan of study that allows a student to complete the B.A. and M.P.A. degrees in five years.
+The plan assumes that a student will complete between 9 and 12 credit hours that count towards both the bachelor’s and M.P.A.

-degrees during fourth year.
-Which courses are taken in Year 5 would depend on which courses are selected during year four.
+degrees during their fourth year.
+Which courses are taken in year five depend on which courses are selected during year four.

 The sample plan of study below lays out one potential path, others are possible.
 Students who arrive at Syracuse University with substantial AP credit may be able to complete both degrees in four years.